Joanna Anninou

 Biography

-Before joining Surrey Business School, Joanna has been an ESRC funded Doctoral Candidate (including teaching and research assistant duties) at Cardiff Business School, Cardiff, UK.
+Before joining Surrey Business School in 2014, Ioanna was an ESRC funded Doctoral Candidate (including teaching and research assistant duties) at Cardiff Business School, Cardiff, UK.
 She received a BSc in Marketing and Communication from Athens University of Economics and Business and holds two MSc degrees both from Cardiff University, one in Strategic Marketing (Distinction) and the other in Social Sciences Research Methods (Distinction-part of an 1+3 ESRC Quota award).
 In the past, she has worked in the industry holding marketing related roles (more recently acted as a product manager in the FMCG sector), which has advanced her practical knowledge of marketing practices.

 Her research is concerned with understanding why consumers behave the way they do, taking into consideration the influence of their affect.
 It covers three key areas: research and theories of affect/ emotions, environmental influences and decision making.